Student Code of Conduct

-It is the school’s expectation that all bullying behavior (whether it occurs within the school building, during the school day or by electronic means) is reported to a responsible staff member (anonymously, if necessary) at the school.
+It is the school’s expectation that all bullying behavior (whether it occurs within the school building, during the school day or by electronic means) is reported to a responsible staff member at the school.
 Such reports will be investigated thoroughly, and any students found to be involved in bullying behavior will enter the discipline cycle.
 Incidents of bullying may also be reported to the appropriate authorities to be dealt with accordingly.

 Development and Review of School Code of Conduct